symfony/symfony-docs/doctrine/events.rst

                         * 'entity_manager': define it if the listener is not associated to the
                         *                   default entity manager
                         * 'method': by default, Symfony looks for a method called after the event (e.g. postUpdate())
-                        *           if it doesn't exist, it tries to execute the '__invoke()' method, but
-                        *           you can configure a custom method name with the 'method' option -->
+                        *           but you can configure a custom method name with the 'method' option -->
                     <tag name="doctrine.orm.entity_listener"
                         event="postUpdate"